 View on Art Rooftop Bar

 Since I’m forever chasing a rooftop, View on Art is my favorite cocktail bar in the city and the perfect Florence photo spot.
+(No matter if I’m eating at my favorite restaurants in Trastevere, bar hopping in Florence, or enjoying a quick day trip to Milan – an Aperol Spritz is a must-order.)

 Located around the corner from Piazza della Repubblica, it was my favorite place for a “casual” spritz or glass of chianti overlooking the Duomo di Firenze.
 View on Art is the perfect spot to bring visiting friends and family or to wrap up a trip to Florence with a killer view and a refreshing cocktail.
 It’s also shockingly not as expensive as you’d think it would be.